cynthiateeters/hap-blog-starter/content/blog/hybit-animation-lab.md

 **The earthquake shake**: For form errors, I created a shake animation that moved the input field **50 pixels** left and right.
 Prof. Teeters pulled back from her monitor and said, **"I thought my screen broke!
 That's not a shake, that's an earthquake!"** She changed it to **5 pixels** and it was perfect—noticeable but not alarming.

+{% hapPose "juggles", "HAP juggling timing, easing, and accessibility", 360 %}

 ## What Prof. Teeters taught me

-{% hapPose "brain-explodes", "HAP's mind blown by proper animation timing", 180 %}
+{% hapPose "brain-explodes", "HAP's mind blown by proper animation timing", 360 %}

 The biggest lesson: **Animation isn't about showing off what CSS can do.
 It's about making interfaces feel responsive and natural.**